freer4/elevuetor/elevuetor-js/README.md

 ---

 `_equals(prop, spec, subset = false)`
 - `prop` (property) is a string of the dot-notation property path you want to match on.
 This could be a property of the current model, i.e. `created`, or it could be a property on a related model, i.e. `categories.title`.
-Mantle will know what to do with that path and setup the EF Core query appropriately.
+ElevuetorDotNet will know what to do with that path and setup the EF Core query appropriately.
 - `spec` is the value you are searching for.
 For now, all matches are case-insensitive.
 This is a full-match.
 - `subset` is optional, and takes an array of ids.
 If passed, the return will only include any of these ids that matched the query, rather than all ids returned by the API call.